mike-molnar/nanopore-workflow/README.md

 conda activate nanopore-workflow
 ```

-Before running the workflow you will have to `export` the paths of the three environments to your `PATH` variable.
+Before running the workflow you will need to `export` the paths of the three environments to your `PATH` variable.